 Burmese cuisine is the culinary style of Myanmar that has been developed by economic, cultural, and agricultural impacts.
 Like other Asian countries, rice and noodles are significant foods in this country.

 However, their salads, soups, and curries are other fantastic dishes that you should try.
-In Burmese cuisine, you can feel the contrasting in taste as they can combine 3 flavors: sour, spicy, and salty into 1 dish.
+In Burmese cuisine, you can feel the contrast in taste as they can combine 3 flavors: sour, spicy, and salty into 1 dish.

 The cuisine in Myanmar varies by geography.
 Upper Myanmar (inland and landlocked) food might differ from Lower Myanmar (areas near rivers or sea) dishes.